Moosyu/moosyu.github.io/src/pages/musicring/graverobbing.md

 </style>

 <div class="background-div">
 In honour of my goat Jon we will be robbing his grave and pillaging it for all it has with the music-ring v2.
 The little spinning disk thing was torn straight from the rotting carcass of the original.

+## Rules:

-    Rules: Your site has got to have at least a little content (a random page with just links to other sites won't do).
+Your site has got to have at least a little content (a random page with just links to other sites won't do).

-    Joining:
+## Joining:

   Message memecompanies on Discord, jethro_croucher on Instagram, noahmacneils on Twitter or email moosyu@tuta.io (I don't check my emails or Twitter super often though).
-In your email have your site name, URL and your favourite musician/band.
+In your email include the name you'd like for the slug, your site's url URL and your favourite musician/band.

-    Adding the embed:
+## Adding the widget:

 ```html
 <div style="width:104px; display: inline-block;">